mmu-webdesign/Level4-web-term-1/HTML/html01/07-links.md

 <figure>
 <img src="media/finished-links.png" alt="Links page in a browser window, completed">
 <figcaption>
-You completed page should like like this, with the links blue (mine are purple because I've already visited them to test).
+Your completed page should look like this, with the links blue (mine are purple because I've already visited them to test).
 </figcaption>
 </figure>